top of page

 Partnering with Communities

-A Framework for Cultural Re-Centering
+Framework for Cultural Re-centering

 Venner, K. L., Hernandez-Vallant, A., Hirchak, K. A., & Herron, J. L. (2022).
 A scoping review of cultural adaptations of substance use disorder treatments across Latinx communities: Guidance for future research and practice.
 Journal of Substance Abuse Treatment, 137, 108716. https://doi.org/10.1016/j.jsat.2021.108716

-Culturally Centering CM: Spotlight on American Indian and Alaska Native Communities
+Spotlight on American Indian/Alaska Native Communities

 One example of cultural centering of CM has been with American Indian and Alaska Native (AI/AN) communities.
 Incentives that were especially meaningful included the cultural values of bringing families together, gift giving, generosity and supporting the individual’s healthy role in their community.